JieqLuo/Big-Data-Analysis-of-Online-Advertising-Clicks-on-AWS-/dataset-and-requirements.md

 # Big Data Project

 The goal of the project is to identify one or more question of interest based on a large dataset to produce an interesting result.
-You are welcome to use any combination of the tools we learned in class, or any cloud platform.
-You are also welcome to use other tools/techniques not specifically learned in class, as long as using them is is **in addition to** and not instead of the tools learned in class.

 ## Dataset Description and Location